Little River Band: 1976–1982: success and changes of personnel

 In August 1981, Nelson provided lead vocals for its lead single, "The Night Owls", which peaked at No. 18 in Australia and No. 6 in the US.
-Raffaele described the track as "the punchiest thing LRB has done for some time but it's still middle-of-the-road pap, hummable."
-Nelson also shared vocal duties with Shorrock on the second single, "Take It Easy on Me" (November 1981).
-According to Nimmervoll, Nelson's presence added to the conflict between band members and that Goble "agitated within the band to replace [Shorrock] with [Farnham]."
+Raffaele described the track as "the punchiest thing LRB has done for some time but it's still middle-of-the-road pap, hummable".
+Nelson also shared vocals with Shorrock on the second single, "Take It Easy on Me" (November 1981).
+According to Nimmervoll, Nelson's presence added to the conflict between band members and that Goble "agitated within the band to replace [Shorrock] with [Farnham]".